Are you planning to invest in houseplants that can withstand chilly weather conditions?

 13. Chinese Evergreen

 The Chinese evergreen lives up to its name by adding just the right dose of lushness to your homes.
-This plant is both beautiful and resilient, comfortably sustaining the chilly winter colds.
+This plant is beautiful and resilient, comfortably sustaining the chilly winter colds.

 The Chinese Evergreen is best known for its beautifully patterned leaves.
 It thrives well in tropical climates and can also sustain indoor environments.
 The plant can sustain low-light conditions, cold environments, dry environments, and everything in between.
 So, all you practically need to do is plant it at home.